tb0hdan/domains/README.md

 - 8c/16t and 64 Gbytes of RAM machine is good for about 2 million new domains every day
 - 2 [ISC Bind9](https://www.isc.org/bind/) instances (>400 Mbytes RSS each) are required to get 2 million new domains every day

+# Using dataset
+This repository empoys [Git LFS](https://git-lfs.github.com/) technology, therefore user has to use both `git lfs` and `xz` to retrieve data.
+Helper script `unpack.sh` is available.

 # Search engines and crawlers